sphinx-doc/sphinx/doc/markup/para.rst

    continuation line must begin with a colon placed at the same column as in the first line.

-   The argument to :dir:`productionlist` serves to distinguish different sets of production lists that belong to different grammars.
+   The argument to :rst:dir:`productionlist` serves to distinguish different sets of production lists that belong to different grammars.

    Blank lines are not allowed within ``productionlist`` directive arguments.